DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/08-design-report-in-power-bi-desktop-enhanced.md

 	![Picture 100](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image22.png)

-	*A button is added automatically when a field is added to the drill through well.
+	*A button is added automatically when a field is added to the drill through well/area.
 It allows report users to navigate back to the page from which they drilled through.*

 6. Add a **Card** visual to the page, and then resize and position it so it sits to the right of the button and fills the remaining width of the page.